jspotten/cs324-labs/07-hw-sockets/README.md

 Modify `client.c`:

- - After _all_ the data read from `stdin` has been sent to the socket, write another loop to read (using `read()` or `recv()`) from the socket into a buffer (`char []`) until the remote host closes its socket--that is, the return value from `read()` / `recv()` is 0 (note that this is, effectively, EOF).
+ - After _all_ the data read from standard input has been sent to the socket, write another loop to read (using `read()` or `recv()`) from the socket into a buffer (`unsigned char []`) until the remote host closes its socket--that is, the return value from `read()` / `recv()` is 0 (note that this is, effectively, EOF).
 The maximum _total_ bytes that you will read fom the socket is 16384.
 You can designate a specific "chunk" size (e.g., 512 bytes) to read from the socket with each loop iteration.
  - Keep track of the bytes that were read from the socket during each iteration and in total.
-Hint: see the return value of `read()` / `recv()`.
-With each iteration of the loop, you will want to offset the buffer (the one to which you are writing data read from the socket) by the number of total bytes read, so the bytes read from the socket are placed in the buffer immediately following the previous bytes read.
+Hint: see the return value of `read()`.
+With each iteration of the loop, you will want to offset the buffer (the one to which you are writing data read from the socket) by the number of total bytes read, so the bytes read are placed in the buffer immediately following bytes previously read.
  - After _all_ the data has been read from the socket (the remote host has closed its socket), write the contents of the buffer to standard output.
    The data received on the socket will not necessarily be a string--i.e.,